-Once the search has completed, the Dentist results can be summarized and interpreted.
+Once the search has completed, the dentist results can be summarized and interpreted.
 The two main functions being used for interpretation are summary.dentist() and plot.dentist(). summary.dentist() takes the resulting object from a dent_walk() and displays summary information for each parameter.
 This is where the confidence intervals can most easily be extracted for each parameter as lower.CI and upper.CI rows of the summary table.
-This can also be examined directly as an element of the Dentist result directly through dent_res$all_ranges.
+This can also be examined directly as an element of the dentist result directly through dent_res$all_ranges.

+We compared these results to those obtained via the more computationally intensive parametric bootstrap.
+To get confidence intervals from the corHMM model we simulated 1000 datasets with the MLE of rate_21 and rate_12 and refit corHMM to each of these datasets.
+Any dataset with a univariate trait distribution (i.e., no variation in tip states) was removed.
+The resulting distribution of parameter estimates were then examined at the 2.5% and 97.5% quantile.
+For rate_21 dentist estimated 0.00246 and 0.0492 as the lower and upper bound respectively, whereas the parametric bootstrap calculated 0.00560 and 0.601.
+For rate_12, the upper and lower bounds were estimated as 0.000754 and 0.0202 for dentist and 0.00201 and 0.0575 under the parametric bootstrap procedure (Table 1).
+We note however that the mean rate estimates from the parametric bootstrap were substantially overestimated which may indicate issues with the model fit.

-Although Dentist underestimates the confidence region in the above example, it is becoming increasingly important to examine the model for “ridges” in parameter space that are not necessarily captured by the range of confidence intervals.
+Although dentist underestimated the confidence region in comparison to the parametric bootstrap, an increasingly important aspect of modeling in comparative methods is to examine the model for “ridges” in parameter space that are not necessarily captured by the range of confidence intervals.
 This is done primarily through plot.dentist()which displays two types of plot (Fig. 2).
 First, there will be univariate plots of the parameter values versus the likelihood which can assess how well each parameter is estimated and is where the confidence intervals are derived from.
 The second type of plot are bivariate plots of pairs of parameters which are primarily used to look for ridges.
 Ridges are combinations of parameters which have likelihoods within the user range specified (delta argument) across parameter values.
 The example below shows parameters which were well estimated and do not have ridges, although there is uncertainty around the best parameter estimates.
 In the next section we will describe how one would detect ridges and what, if anything, can be done in those cases.

 2.5 | The good, the bad, and the ugly